theedgy/cc-post/POST.md

 │   │   │   └── index.js
 ```

-and place there whatever loader you like.
+Put there whatever loader you like.
 You can copy one from our example, just go to codesandbox.io to find it ;)

 Then we can use it in our Teams and Statistics like eg: